christianvari/libertas/src/pages/delegate.md

 ![](https://www.libertascrypto.org/images/staking2.png)

-Now our funds are delegated and we'll start earn interests on our CRO.
+Now our funds are delegated on Libertas and we'll start earn interests on our CRO.